MileHacker Logo

 • Requirements: Valid driving license.
 Non-EU/EEA licenses need an International Driving Permit (IDP).

 • Credit card needed for security deposit.
-Drivers typically 21-23+, with a surcharge for under 25.
+Drivers typically 21-23+, with a surcharge for those YOUNGER than 25.

-• Booking: Highly recommended in advance, especially during peak season, due to high demand.
+• Booking: Highly recommended in advance, especially during peak season, owing to strong demand.

 • Vehicle Size: A compact car (e.g., Renault Clio) is easier on narrow, winding roads.